My Artistic vision

 Instead of just capturing one of the two I combine them because I enjoy both.
 Documentary work is highly rewarding for both myself and future generations in that it can give a view into how something looked at a specific moment in time.
 The different projects I work on in this area I do for a variety of reasons ranging from conservation to guidance.

 Thus I keep myself engaged with nature and my photographic interest through documenting the surrounding areas instead.
-It is also a prime time to keep exploring for future art shoots.
+It is also a prime time to keep exploring for future art pieces.